corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-default-evolution.md

 {{< /tabs >}}

 Examples I, II, and III would require evolution and thus selection of constructor.
-Now, with no versioning applied there is ambiguity as to which constructor should be used.
+Now, with no versioning applied, there is ambiguity as to which constructor should be used.
 For example, example II could use ‘alt constructor 2’ which matches it’s arguments most tightly or ‘alt constructor 1’ and not instantiate parameter c.